 But survival and thriving are not the same thing.
 A betta breathing at the surface in a bowl isn’t demonstrating hardiness—it’s compensating for water so depleted of oxygen that it has no other choice.
 The fact that they can do this doesn’t mean they should have to.

 The guidance is changing, slowly.
-The ASPCA now recommends 5-gallon aquariums with filtration and heating.
-University of Florida’s aquaculture extension emphasizes that bettas are tropical fish requiring 76–82°F water—not room temperature, not unheated bowls.
+The ASPCA now recommends aquariums with filtration and heating for tropical fish.
+University of Florida’s aquaculture extension emphasizes that bettas require 76–82°F water—not room temperature, not unheated bowls.
 The science has been settled for years.
 The pet industry just took a while to catch up.

 What bettas actually need (and what they’re actually like in the wild)